Banners

 The banner list displays all your banners as visual cards in a grid layout.
 Each card shows:

-• The banner name and associated widget
+• The banner name and the widget it belongs to

 • A Published/Draft badge — click it directly from the list to toggle the banner's status

-• Priority weight and creation date
+• The banner's creation date

 Creating a Banner